 Since launching in January 2019, All Elite Wrestling has amassed an impeccable roster that just five years ago, would have been unfathomable.
 In doing so, they have launched an online rivalry between diehard fans of both AEW and WWE, becoming the first promotion to provide true competition to WWE since the height of the Monday Night Wars.

 In 2022, the Tony Khan-helmed promotion has picked up where 2021 left off, signing a multitude of world-class talents to its roster.
 One criticism that has plagued them continuously, however, is that they sign too many wrestlers far too quickly.
 In the first two months of the year alone, they signed seven wrestlers, all of whom would go on to receive vastly different booking directions.

-For this feature, we’ll only be looking at those who’ve officially signed contracts with All Elite Wrestling, as confirmed by both the company and/or Tony Khan himself through the usual ‘Welcome to the team…’ tweet.
-The likes of Jay White, who stepped through the Forbidden Door from New Japan Pro-Wrestling, won’t be listed, unless “The Switchblade” ultimately jumps ship, contract-wise.
+For this feature, we’ll only be looking at those who’ve officially signed contracts with All Elite Wrestling, as confirmed by either the company or Tony Khan himself through the usual ‘Welcome to the team…’ tweet.
+The likes of Ari Daivari and RUSH, who’ve been reported as having signed and have become regular AEW programming attractions, won’t be listed until either of the aforementioned parties posts the trademark tweet.

 So, who has been signed by AEW this year?